How do you choose the right service level agreement metrics when outsourcing your customer service or service desk?

 Each deliverable should have quality acceptance criteria.
 Some metrics express quality positively (percentage of deliverables accepted).
 Others express it negatively (percentage of deliverables rejected)

 Often, several metrics comprise the overall quality acceptance criteria.
 Other times a single metric determines the quality level.
 It depends on the project.
 Two quality metrics for outsourcing tech support are service availability and customer satisfaction.

 Metrics in this category generally measure the time it takes to complete a task or satisfy a request.
 Responsiveness metrics are of critical importance to consumers and clients.
 They figure prominently in their perception of the quality of service delivered.

 Responsiveness is often a key reason why companies choose to outsource work initially.
-Key metrics here include things like time-to-market, time-to-implement something, time-to-acknowledgment, and size of the backlog.
+Key metrics here include things like time-to-market, time-to-implement something, time-to-acknowledgment, and the size of the backlog.

 Metrics in this category measure a provider’s effectiveness at delivering service at a reasonable cost.
 Using only cost metrics to determine efficiency doesn’t tell the whole story.
 It misses the relationship between the volume of work and the effectiveness of delivery.

 Increased efficiency often reduces costs, increases profits, or both.
 Sharing benefits with the provider is a good way to encourage it to seek efficiency improvements.